Driving In Ireland With A US License And Staying Calm

 Mind the Right Road Line… and the Left

 One of the hardest things to get used to is watching that right line as you drive down the smaller roads.
 You will meander over into the middle of the road, scared to get too close to the left side.
 This is all well and good if no one is coming, but when another car comes and you whip over to the left and have only a stone wall to bounce off of things to not end well for you or the wall.
 Know where you are on that right line at all times.
 Keep an eye on the left line as well, so you know how much space you have if a larger truck or tour bus comes down that tiny lane as well.

 Roundabouts in Ireland

 Traffic circles or Roundabouts in the middle of the road are another big stress for people.
 Everyone thinks they will enter them on the wrong side.
 Really, there is no way for you to do that.
 There are arrows EVERYWHERE directing you into the roundabout.
 Other cars are also going through that same traffic circle with you.
 Just follow them.
 Do be mindful if you are in the inner or outer lane though.
-If you are taking the first exit out of the circle, be on the left.
-If you plan to go to the second or third exit, you can stay in the right lane.

 Your GPS will be a devil and a saint